-‘Teen Mom 2’s Kailyn Lowry’s Ex, Javi Marroquin, Reacts To Her Baby Daddy’s Identity Reveal
+‘Teen Mom 2’s’ Kailyn Lowry’s Ex Javi Marroquin Reacts To Her Baby Daddy’s Identity Reveal

-Teen Mom 2‘s Kailyn Lowry recently dropped a bombshell, revealing that Chris Lopez, her friend from school, is the mystery man that fathered her third child.
+Teen Mom 2’s Kailyn Lowry recently dropped a bombshell, revealing that Chris Lopez, her friend from school, is the mystery man who fathered her third child.
 The soon-to-be mom of three was likely sick of all of the tabloid speculation, including rumors that she had no idea who the father of her child was.
-As a result, she spilled to beans, it appears Chris Lopez had no idea he was going to be outed.
+As a result, she spilled to beans, and it appears Chris Lopez had no idea he was going to be outed.

 So how did Javi Marroquin, Kailyn Lowry’s ex-husband, take the news?
-Well, according to his twitter, pretty well actually.
+Well, according to his Twitter, pretty well actually.

 He wrote back to the fans who were keen on telling him the news.